Paul von Hindenburg: Military reputation

 "Victory comes from movement" was Schlieffen's principle for war.
 Hindenburg expounded on Schlieffen's ideas as an instructor and later applied them during World War I. By employing such tactics, retreats and mobile defenses commanded by Hindenburg proved effective, and his Schwerpunkt attacks broke through the trench barrier on the Western Front.
 However, they failed to produce decisive victories because penetrating forces proved too slow to capitalize on their breakthroughs.

 Hindenburg has undergone a historical re-evaluation: his teaching of tactics and years on the General Staff have been less emphasised while he is remembered as a commander in Ludendorff's shadow.
 Winston Churchill in 1923, depicted Hindenburg as a figurehead awed by the mystique of the General Staff, concluding that "Ludendorff throughout appears as the uncontested master."
 Parkinson stated that he is a "beloved figurehead", while to Stallings he is "an old military booby".
 These judgements stem from Ludendorff, who was famous during the war and immediately thereafter wrote his comprehensive memoir with himself center stage.
 Hindenburg's less detailed memoir never disputed his colleague's claims, military decisions were made collectively not individually, and it is less useful to historians because it was written for general readers.
 Ludendorff continued emphasising his preeminence in print, which Hindenburg never disputed publicly.

-Others did though: the OHL officers who testified before the Reichstag committee investigating the collapse of 1918 agreed that Hindenburg was always in command.
-He managed by setting objectives and appointing capable people to do their jobs, for instance "giving full scope to the intellectual powers" of Ludendorff.
+Others did, though: the OHL officers who testified before the Reichstag committee investigating the collapse of 1918 agreed that Hindenburg was always in command.
+He managed by setting objectives and appointing capable people to do their jobs, for instance, "giving full scope to the intellectual powers" of General Ludendorff.
 These subordinates often felt he did little, even though he was setting the overall course.
-Ludendorff may have overrated himself, repressing repeated demonstrations that he lacked resilience essential to command.
-Postwar he displayed poor judgment and an attraction to unusual ideas, contrasting with his former commander's adaptation to changing times.
+According to Admiral von Müller, Ludendorff may have overrated himself, considering his repeated showings that he lacked the resilience essential to command.
+Postwar, he displayed poor judgment and an attraction to unusual ideas, contrasting with his superior officer's adaptation to changing times.